FalKon1256/UBC-EECE-570/README.md

 "Geralt of Rivia", a famous character from "The Witcher" series, is the sample I want my LoRA adapter to learn, expecting to generate different styles of Geralt by merging my LoRA adapter with other checkpoint models and LoRA adapters.

-I used the LoRA technique to fine-tune the stable diffusion (v1.5) model as the base model, please feel free to look at the results in "train-lora.ipynb" for further details!
+The LoRA technique is used to fine-tune the stable diffusion (v1.5) model as the base model in this project.

+Taking the "kohya_ss" package as reference, I used the "train_network.py" which is a standard training script for LoRA training tasks.

+Please feel free to run and look at the results in "train-lora.ipynb" for further details!
+An unrun version is also provided as "train-lora-un_run.ipynb".

 Notice: You can access my trained LoRA adapters from this Github repo or my Hugging Face repo at https://huggingface.co/kevin-chu/sd15-lora-geralt-of-rivia